 Symposium: (Against) Animal Capitalism

-The National Museum of Contemporary Art in Athens, Greece, is hosting a virtual and in-person two-day symposium entitled “(Against) Animal Capitalism,” on Saturday March 28th and Sunday March 29th.
-The speakers include CAF grantees Jo-Anne McArthur, pattrice jones of VINE, and Rimona Afana, and three Tom Regan lecturersSyl KoCharlotte Blattner, and Dinesh Wadiwel.
-The symposium will see the launch of a book based on the ongoing groundbreaking “Why Look at Animals?” exhibition, curated by Katerina Gregos, who received the 2025 Nancy Regan Arts Prize.
+On Saturday March 28th and Sunday March 29th, 2026, the National Museum of Contemporary Art in Athens, Greece, hosted a virtual and in-person two-day symposium entitled “(Against) Animal Capitalism.”
+The speakers included CAF grantees Jo-Anne McArthur, and Rimona Afana, and three Tom Regan lecturersSyl KoCharlotte Blattner, and Dinesh Wadiwel.
+The symposium saw the launch of a book based on the ongoing groundbreaking “Why Look at Animals?” exhibition, curated by Katerina Gregos, who received the 2025 Nancy Regan Arts Prize.
 The book contains a preface by CAF ED, Martin Rowe, on arts and scholarship in animal advocacy.
-For details on attending the symposium, organized by artist and scholar Terike Haapoja (whose art is featured above), click here.
+The symposium was organized by artist and scholar Terike Haapoja (whose art is featured above).

 Your support helps creativity, scholarship, and animal advocacy thrive.